totallynotdavid/megaloader/README.md

 [![CodeQL](https://github.com/totallynotdavid/megaloader/actions/workflows/codeql.yml/badge.svg)](https://github.com/totallynotdavid/megaloader/actions/workflows/codeql.yml)
 [![lint and format check](https://github.com/totallynotdavid/megaloader/actions/workflows/checks.yml/badge.svg)](https://github.com/totallynotdavid/megaloader/actions/workflows/checks.yml)

 This project will make you smile.
-Megaloader is a package written in Python to automate downloads from various file hosting and media platforms.
+Megaloader is a package written in Python that automatically downloads content from several file hosting and media platforms.
+It works with a plugin-based architecture to provide a unified interface for downloading from multiple platforms.

 > [!WARNING]
 > Many supported platforms host adult content.
 This tool is designed
 > for content creators and digital archivists who need to work with such
 > platforms.

-## Quick start
+## Getting started

-The simplest way to use Megaloader is through its automatic URL detection
-system:
+The package has an utomatic URL detection system makes downloading content straightforward.
+The package analyzes URLs and selects the appropriate plugin automatically (see [plugins](megaloader/plugins/__init__.py)), requiring only the URL and destination path.

 ```python
 from megaloader import download